finbourne/lusid-sdk-csharp/sdk/docs/InstrumentEventsApi.md

             try
             {
+                // uncomment the below to set overrides at the request level
+                // ResourceListOfPortfolioTradeTicket result = apiInstance.QueryTradeTickets(limit, page, queryTradeTicketsRequest, opts: opts);

                 // [EXPERIMENTAL] QueryTradeTickets: Returns a list of trade tickets based on the holdings of the portfolios and date range specified in the query.
                 ResourceListOfPortfolioTradeTicket result = apiInstance.QueryTradeTickets(limit, page, queryTradeTicketsRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));